 Research on the use of fungicides to control this disease has been extremely promising.
 In Oklahoma, researchers obtained yield increases of up to 2,000 pounds per acre following a year in which they treated the crop with three different fungicides.

-In cultivar trials via the North Carolina Cooperative Extension Service, researchers found that chlorothalonil, available as Bonide Fung-onil Concentrate was an effective fungicide against this disease when alternated with mancozeb treatments.
+In cultivar trials via the North Carolina Cooperative Extension Service, researchers found that chlorothalonil, available as Bonide Fung-onil Concentrate was an effective fungicide against this disease.

 Crown and Root Rot